-There’s a new Nature Playgarden at Hortpark.
+Have you checked out the Nature Playgarden at Hortpark with your kids?
 Designed for preschoolers from three to six years old and with natural material, it offers nine play features.

 Here, your kids can climb over logs at Big Fig Adventure and Log Valley.